olherasymchuk/ansible-glpi/README.md

 ```yml
 glpi_auto_install: false
 ```
 Set glpi_update to "true" if you want to force an reinstallation.
 The URL use the glpi_version an the package name.
+The update only performs if plugins are managed by this role (i.e: `glpi_plugins` are defined).
+**Warning: This role no make database backup.!!**
 ```yml
 glpi_update: false
 glpi_download_url: "https://github.com/glpi-project/glpi/releases/download/{{ glpi_version }}/{{ glpi_version_package }}"